lomin/ccc-kata/README.md

 The script will send three messages.
 If all messages are answered correctly, it will print "successful!", otherwise "unsuccessful!".

-The goals of the Kata are to make you comfortable with the socket interface of your chosen language and the structure of a text-based protocol, which is similiar to the protocol used in the Craftsmen-Coding-Contest.
+The goals of the Kata are to make you comfortable with the socket interface of your chosen language and the structure of a text-based protocol similiar to the protocol used in the Craftsmen-Coding-Contest.